mattzeunert/mattzeunert.github.io/_posts/2019-09-17-talking-to-users.md

 If you don't hear from the person who created the account, check with any team members they've added to the project.
 I had one customer sign up for the Corporate plan only to cancel a month later.
 Even though they had accepted my connection request I didn't hear a word from them.
 Then I messaged one of their other team members on LinkedIn and found out they only wanted to monitor their website during a one-off front-end performance project.

-You can find people's LinkedIn profiles from their email using the [sales navigator link](https://www.linkedin.com/sales/gmail/profile/viewByEmail/matt@mostlystatic.com).
-If that doesn't work, just search for their name.

 How effective is this?
 I just went through 20 signups from a few months ago:

 - I could find a relevant LinkedIn account for 65% of signups
 - 46% of those people accepted my invitation
 - 50% of users who accepted my invitation messaged me

-So in total I talked on LinkedIn with 15% of people who signed up.
+So in total 15% of people who signed up ended up talking to me on LinkedIn.

 After going through my LinkedIn messages my key takeaway is that I don't follow up enough after people connect and if they messaged back I don't check in with them again a week or two later.

+You can find people's LinkedIn profiles by email using the [sales navigator link](https://www.linkedin.com/sales/gmail/profile/viewByEmail/matt@mostlystatic.com).
+If that doesn't work, just search for their name.

 ## 2. Ask people why they signed up in your welcome email